 Language teaching is a subject we place importance on at our school.
-Our school community is aware of the significance of learning more than one second language.
-Parents of most of our students believe that second language teaching plays a crucial role in school selection.
+Our school community is aware of the significance of learning more than one foreign language.
+Parents of most of our students believe that foreign language teaching plays a crucial role in school selection.

-Students, parents, and our school staff are aware of the fact that both home language and second language teaching contributes to the individual.
+Students, parents, and our school staff are aware of the fact that both mother-tongue and foreign language teaching contributes to the individual.
 We believe that individuals' goals and ideas on language teaching are determined by their experiences during the language learning process.
-We know that the first of these experiences is the home language learned from the family, and it constitutes the foundation of school education.
+We know that the first of these experiences is the mother-tongue learned from the family, and it constitutes the foundation of school education.
 Therefore, we work with the aim of supporting our students when necessary based on the quality of this education.
 Accordingly, we aim at establishing the teaching process at school on a strong foundation.

 Believing that experiences define the ideas on goals and language education, all our teachers are sensitive about making our students' school experiences positive.
-In this regard, our students continue to believe in the language education they received after their school years, and feel happy and confident regarding the use of both their home language and second language in their lives.
+In this regard, our students continue to believe in the language education they received after their school years, and feel happy and confident regarding the use of both their mother-tongue and foreign language in their lives.

-Many members of our school community believe that they effectively use their home language and second language.
-All members of our school community are open to self-development in regards to home language and second language education.
-Işık Schools believe that students must be able to effectively use their home language first, and then at least one additional second language.
+Many members of our school community believe that they effectively use their mothertongue and foreign language.
+All members of our school community are open to selfdevelopment in regards to mother-tongue and foreign language education.
+Işık Schools believe that students must be able to effectively use their mother-tongue first, and then at least one additional foreign language.
 Our schools hold the opinion that the most important part of education is language education in this globalizing world and among the educational processes of the 21st century; therefore, establish their educational philosophy based on this opinion.
 Our schools are aware that language is the basic tool and requirement for intercultural communication, and adopt multilingualism.
 Our schools aim at ensuring that individuals gain an international viewpoint and awareness by means of accurate and high-level language acquisition allowing them to recognize and understand their cultures first and other cultures later.
 In this context, all teachers within our institution are regarded as language teachers.
 Teachers pay attention to the appropriate and correct use of the language during their works, regardless of the discipline.

 All our teachers are aware of their responsibilities in regards to language teaching.
 Language teachers believe that grammar is not the target, but a tool for language teaching.
-With this teaching approach, all skills targeted for students to acquire in Turkish and second language education are known to be equally important, and work is conducted accordingly.
+With this teaching approach, all skills targeted for students to acquire in Turkish and foreign language education are known to be equally important, and work is conducted accordingly.